rmello4d/TheSustainableDeveloper/introduction.md

 Sorry.

-The Sustainable Developer understands how we consume personal energy.
-He can enjoy this knowledge to get more energy and focus on daily tasks.
+The Sustainable Developer understands how to consume personal energy.
+He can enjoy this knowledge by getting more energy and focus on daily tasks and work.
 That alone, may transform your personal life.

-Oh, will there be any coding examples ?
+Will there be any coding examples ?
 Yes.
 Although I will try my best to invite non-coders to understand our world.
 Do not expect coding techniques in this book.

 Last but not least, let me kindly suggest,  please share your opinion about anything you believe wrong in this book.
 As for the parts you agree, be my guest to spread and enlarge this conversation even further.